 To best serve our customers' product needs, STRATTEC's engineering resources are organized into groups which focus on specific access control applications.
-We currently have six engineering groups: Locks and Keys, Aftermarket, Latches, Power Access Devices, Driver Control/Ignition Lock Housings and Electrical.
+We currently have six engineering groups: Locks and Keys, Aftermarket, Latches, Power Access Devices, User Interface Controls (formerly Driver Control/Ignition Lock Housings) and Wireless Systems (formerly Electrical).
 Each group has a Product Business Manager, an Engineering Manager and a complement of skilled engineers who design and develop products for specific applications.
 In doing this, each engineering group works closely with both the customer and product teams, Engineering Program Managers, and Application Engineers.